prototypefund/civilmrcc-onefleet/doc/backlog.md

 ***Must have***
 - territorial waters (TTW)
 - Search and Rescue Regions (SRR/SAR)
-- Oilfields (as there are always merchant vessel around)
 - all ships in a certain area (between Libya/Lampedusa/Malta)
 - Cases (DCs) (as long as they are open!)
 - a/c as long as they are airborne (incl. altitude!) -> tracked via IRIDIUM Go